NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Results

-The variants are 1) \textbf{TSDF FT}: RGBD images and corresponding poses are collected from a \textbf{F}ixed circular \textbf{T}rajectory and are fed into the system \cite{zeng20173dmatch} sequentially.
+The variants are 1) \textbf{TSDF FT}: RGBD images and corresponding poses are collected from a \textbf{F}ixed circular \textbf{T}rajectory and are fed into the system sequentially.
 The voxel resolution of TSDF is 1cm.
 2) \textbf{TSDF RS}: replace the fixed trajectory in \textbf{TSDF FT} with \textbf{R}andomly \textbf{S}ampled NBVs.
 3)\textbf{TSDF RRT}: As for autonomous scene reconstruction most work is not open source, we re-implement the view cost defined in \cite{schmid2020efficient} which adopts TSDF representation.
 The online trajectory is planned with \textbf{RRT} and the view cost is defined according to the quality of a reconstructed voxel, measured by the number of rays traversing through it.
 Images and corresponding poses for the fusion are collected from the planned views and are fed into the system sequentially.
 4) \textbf{Offline FT}: The variant is NeurAR with views from the fixed trajectory and trained offline.
 5) \textbf{Online FT}: The variant is NeurAR with views from the fixed trajectory.
 6) \textbf{Online RS}: NeurAR with randomly sampled NBVs.
+7) \textbf{Online even cover.}: \rs{NeurAR with views evenly distributed in a dome to cover the whole space.} 8) \textbf{Ours offline}: \rs{NeurAR trained offline, \ie trained from scratch with images precaptured from all the planned views from our proposed method. }

 \textbf{Metrics } The quality of the reconstructed models can be measured in two aspects: the quality of the rendered images (measure both the geometry and the texture) and the quality of the geometry of the constructed surface.
-For the former, we evenly distribute about 200 testing views at 3m and 3.4m from the center, render images for the reconstructed models, and evaluate PSNR, SSIM and LPIPS for these images.
-For the latter, we adopt metrics from iMAP~\cite{sucar2021imap}: $Accuracy$ (cm), $Completion$ (cm), $Completion Ratio$ (the percentage of points in the reconstructed mesh with $Completion$ under 1 cm).
+For the former, we evenly distribute about 200 testing views 80m for $Alexander$, 3m and 3.4m from the center for other scenes, render images for the reconstructed models and evaluate PSNR, SSIM and LPIPS for these images.
+For the latter, we adopt metrics from iMAP~\cite{sucar2021imap}: $Accuracy$ (cm), $Completion$ (cm), $Completion Ratio$ (the percentage of points in the reconstructed mesh with $Completion$ under a threshold, 30 cm for $Alexander$ and 1cm for others).
 For the geometry metrics, about 300k points are sampled from the surfaces.

-\subsection{Neural uncertainty}
+\subsection{Neural Uncertainty}